Spring2023-UI-Group-D/UI-FinalProject/README.md

 git push
 ```

-## Pull request and merge to main
+## Merge to main
-When you want to add the changes you worked on to go to the main branch.
-Push to the branch you are on right now, then an option for a pull request will pop up
+After a push, a pull request will popup.
 A pull request requires at least one reviewer to accept for it to go through.
+After the request is merged and closed, click "Delete branch"

 ### Local branches don't get deleted automatically
 ## To delete the local branch only if it has been pushed or merged